246816/DE1_Project_25/README.md

 # The main aspects of our project are:

-* Being able to measure distance using ultrasound, based on knowing the speed of sound waves.
+* Being able to measure distance using ultrasound, based on the knowledge of the speed of sound waves.
 * Displaying said distance using clever code developed by Adam and Vojtěch.

-*
+## Hardware

+For powering our device we're using an arduino board, simply for the reason that it has its own built-in convertor to 5V, and finally it's all wired up on a little breadboard.